pastthepixels/InfiniteShooter/README.md

 | loc:6      | The Challenge                                     |
 | loc:7      | Pausing, resuming, initialization, and main menus |
 | loc:8      | Music                                             |

+# Credits
+All assets are made by me using Blender/Illustrator/Inkscape/GIMP/LMMS/Audacity.
+Except for one...
+The laser sounds are from user Defunct3 right [here](https://freesound.org/people/Defunct3/sounds/77172/) on freesound.org.